jedib0t/go-pretty/progress/README.md

 Transferring Amount # 10 ...
 13.0% (●●○◌◌◌◌◌◌◌◌◌◌◌◌◌◌◌◌◌◌◌◌) [£32.50K in 198.84ms]
 ```

-Real-time playback of the output @ asciinema.org:
+Real-time playback of the demo @ asciinema.org:
 [![asciicast](https://asciinema.org/a/KcPw8aoBSsYCBOj60wluhu5z3.png)](https://asciinema.org/a/KcPw8aoBSsYCBOj60wluhu5z3)

 A demonstration of all the capabilities can be found here: